English (Canada)

 4. Forgetting that traveling also affects emotions

-It can awaken joy, but also fatigue, stress, or deeper things.
+It can awaken joy, but also fatigue, stress, or deeper feelings.

 Before leaving, ask yourself:

 “What do I want right now?
-What do I want to experience or feel during this trip?”
+What do I want to experience or feel on this trip?”

 This simple intention changes a lot.